842u/shopping-mall/README.md

-# Shopping Mall
+# Shopping Mall Website

-You can come in and just chill out.
 Simple site made using only HTML and CSS.

+First approach to mobile-first design and BEM naming convention.